arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 ### Contact Us

-If you need personalized assistance or have specific questions that are not covered by the help and support resources described before, feel free to reach out to our support team.
-We're happy to help you with any issues or inquiries related to the Nicla Voice.
+Please get in touch with our support team if you need personalized assistance or have questions not covered by the help and support resources described before.
+We're happy to help you with any issues or inquiries about the Nicla Voice.

 - [Contact us page](https://www.arduino.cc/en/contact-us/)